 The $75 Receipt Rule

-Generally, you don’t need receipts for items under $75, unless it is a lodging expense (who has a lodging expense for less than $75?!)
+Generally, you don’t need receipts for items under $75, unless it is a lodging expense.
 See the full details for the $75 rule in Publication 463.

 How To Manage Your Business Tax Receipts

-You may have some bills that are still mailed to you the old-fashioned way.
+You may have bills that are mailed the old-fashioned way.
 Rather than storing these in a folder somewhere in your office, why not go digital?
 While a scanner may be helpful, it is not necessary.
 Simply snap a picture of the receipt on your cell phone and email the photo to yourself.
 You can save that image in the folder you created for the month and throw the physical receipt away.
-For an added layer of protection, you can upload your documents to the cloud where they’ll be safe forever!
+For an added layer of protection, you can upload your documents to the cloud!

 Make it a Habit